 How to cut the fabric – I took the length of the dress I wanted and added 2 inches .
 Cut this length from a 45 inch wide cloth.
 Now fold this length by 3 1/2 inches, ensuring each fold will have two sides on either side.

 LINING – If you are lining the dress, you need more fabric.
-To cut the lining – you donot have to sew lining the same way by sewing panels together.
-Just keep the lining on top of the stitched panels after the bodice is cut to your size and trace the outline and cut the lining.
+To cut the lining – you do not have to sew the lining the same way by sewing panels together.
+Just keep the lining on top of the stitched panels after the bodice is cut to your size and trace the outline, and cut the lining.

-Infact you donot need to cut the lining with as much flare as the outer fabric ; as it is sewn separately you can reduce the flare of the lining considerably – just make sure that it is atleast 4-6 inches more than hip round at the hem ; more if it is longer and has walking ease.
+In fact you do not need to cut the lining with as much flare as the outer fabric; as it is sewn separately, you can reduce the flare of the lining considerably – make sure that it is at least 4-6 inches more than a hip round at the hem; more if it is longer and has walking ease.

 Place the folds in place with a clip.
 Cut out the pattern pieces.
 Remember the fold on one side for each piece.
-When opened the pieces will measure 2.5 inches on top and 6 at the bottom
+When opened, the pieces will measure 2.5 inches on top and six at the bottom.

 I have twenty panel pieces

-Zig zag the seam edges individually of all the pieces.
-This is optional ofcourse but highly recommended especially if you have a fabric which frays.
+Zig-zag the seam edges individually of all the pieces.
+This is optional, of course, but highly recommended, especially if you have a fabric that frays.

 Sew these pieces together 10 each with a 1/4 inch seam allowance.
 One sewed panel is for the front bodice and the second for the back bodice. .
 Press the seams open after every seam is joined.
 This will make sure that the joints look nice.

 Mark the following pattern on each of the pieces.
-Remember one panel is front bodice and next is the back bodice.
+Remember, one panel is the front bodice, and the next is the back bodice.
 Fold by the center and mark the following bodice pattern.
-This diagram markings are same for everything else except the neckline and the armline.
-Those are different for front and back.
+These diagram markings are the same for everything else except the neckline and the arm line.
+Those are different for the front and back.